 ESV Print Editions: https://www.crossway.org/bibles

-The ESV (2001) streams from historical English translations beginning with Tyndale (1526) and continuing with KJV (1611), ASV (1901) and RSV (1952, 1971).
+The ESV (2001) streams from historical English translations beginning with Tyndale (1526) and continuing with KJV (1611), ASV (1901), and RSV (1952, 1971).
 The 1971 RSV was the starting point for the ESV translation.
-The ESV is an “essentially literal” translation, and its emphasis is on “word-for-word” correspondence as opposed to some Bible versions that have followed a “thought-for-thought” emphasizing “dynamic equivalence” rather than the “essentially literal” meaning of the original.
-This is better than “thought-for-thought” translation as “word for word” is more inclined to reflect the interpretive opinions of the translator.
-The ESV does incur biases in the translation which correspond to a team that “shares a common commitment … to Christian orthodoxy.”
-Additionally, editorial liberty is taken in rendering repetitious word in the Greek corresponding to “and,” but,” and “for” as well is the addition of interpretive section headings.
-The most obvious biases are toward Trinitarian theology which is also attested by the dedication which reads, “So to our triune God and to his people we offer what we have done.”
+The ESV is an “essentially literal” translation, and its emphasis is on “word-for-word” correspondence, as opposed to some Bible versions that have followed a “thought-for-thought” emphasizing “dynamic equivalence” rather than the “essentially literal” meaning of the original.
+This is better than “thought-for-thought” translation, as “word for word” is more inclined to reflect the interpretive opinions of the translator.
+The ESV does incur biases in the translation, which correspond to a team that “shares a common commitment … to Christian orthodoxy.”
+Additionally, editorial liberty is taken in rendering repetitious words in Greek corresponding to “and,” but,” and “for” as well as the addition of interpretive section headings.
+The most obvious biases are toward Trinitarian theology, which is also attested by the dedication, which reads, “So to our triune God and to his people we offer what we have done.”

 New American Standard Bible (NASB)